jonathanagustin/ai-develop/README.md

 # AI-Develop

-AI-Develop pre-configured AI development environment.
+AI-Develop is a pre-configured AI development environment.

-The environment is a devcontainer built on top of an Anaconda Docker image.
-It includes popular Python libraries and tools for AI, machine learning, and data science projects.
+This minimal, lightweight environment uses a miniconda image and installs popular Python libraries and tools for AI, machine learning, and data science projects.

 ## Features

-- Anaconda distribution with Python 3.10.8
+- Anaconda with Python 3.10.8
-- Pre-installed Python libraries for AI and data science like TensorFlow, PyTorch, Keras, scikit-learn, pandas, and more
+- Python libraries for AI and data science like TensorFlow, PyTorch, pandas, matplotlib.
 - VSCode extensions for Python development, Jupyter notebooks, and code execution.
 - PEP8 autoformat on save
 - PDF export for Jupyter notebooks
-- PDF viewer in VSCode
+- PDF viewer

 ## Use Cases